AndrewEllis93/Print-Tuning-Guide/articles/build_surface_adhesion.md

 - **:warning:** Ensure that your [:page_facing_up:first layer squish](/articles/first_layer_squish.md) is correct.

-- **:warning: Thoroughly wash all build plates with dish soap and water, followed by 70+% isopropyl alcohol.**
+- **:warning: Thoroughly wash all build plates with dish soap and water** (and make sure to rinse thoroughly too).
     - You should do this even for brand new surfaces.
     - Isopropyl alcohol does not do a great job of cleaning oils.
 It mostly just spreads them around.
-    - I keep a spray bottle of soapy water next to my printer.
-Using a paper towel, I scrub with soapy water, then again with isopropyl alcohol (IPA).
+    - I keep a spray bottle of (SLIGHTLY) soapy water next to my printer.
+Using a paper towel, I scrub with soapy water, then again with isopropyl alcohol (IPA) to remove the remaining soap residue.
     - Soap is not needed for every print.
 You can use IPA most of the time, with occasional soap when it needs further refreshing.